 “Millions of people will get the chance to experience days without long commutes, or the harsh inflexibility of not being able to stay close to home when a family member is sick… This might be a chance for a great reset in terms of how we work” a chief executive told The Guardian this week.
 They expect flexible and remote working to become the new norm, which we know is at least true for the next few months.
 And getting a handle on these networking apps whilst they’re free could give companies a significant advantage going forward.

 * * *

 Office Furniture Direct has made the process of creating your own home office environment as easy as possible.
-Home office bundles are now available with free delivery to UK locations.
+Free delivery to UK locations.
 Installation options are also available, selectable at checkout.